Tigger-oN/app.sh/README.md

     b | build     : Configure (if needed) and build but not install the requested application(s).
-    c | config    : Set configuration options for a port only. dp | depend   : Display dependencies and reliances for a port or list. ds | descript : Show the port description for a port or list. d | rm | del | delete | remove :
+    c | config    : Set configuration options for a port only. dc | depchain : Display the full chain of dependencies for a port or list. dp | depend   : Display dependencies and reliances for a port or list. ds | descript : Show the port description for a port or list. d | rm | del | delete | remove :